 After the virtual router is deployed, you can get information like the version number and all the enabled VNFs and their configuration by logging in to any VM instance.
 A message similar to this will appear:

-In addition, it is possible to obtain information in the Info section within the vm of HyperCX NFV.
-Information can be identified by Service_Name_STATUS and Service_Name_INFO.
+In addition, it is possible to obtain information in the Info section within the vm of HyperCX NFV, under Attributes section.

 Virtual Network Functions

 Next, every VNF supported by HyperCX NFV will be explained.